N-AO5/tech264-IaC/terraform notes/README.md

 5. Use Terraform Cloud/Enterprise Secrets Management

 ###  How should AWS credentials never be passed to Terraform?
-- Never Hard-Code AWS Credentials in Terraform Files
+- **Never Hard-Code AWS Credentials in Terraform Files**
 - Never Commit Credentials to Version Control
 - Avoid Embedding Credentials in CI/CD Pipeline Configurations

 # Why use Terraform for different environments (e.g. production, testing, etc)
-- Consistency across environments.
+- Consistency across environments. (developers may use different environments to develop and test their code, terraform matches their environment like dependencies (packages, versions etc) only difference could be like scalability for load in production environment)

 - Reusability of code and infrastructure components.

 - Isolation of environments for safe testing and deployment.

 - Automation of environment provisioning and updates.

 - Version control and drift detection for infrastructure changes.

 - Cost efficiency through automated resource lifecycle management.